Title IV-E Foster Care Eligibility Reviews Peer Reviewer Requirements and Responsibilities

 Peer reviewer participation in the IV-E reviews requires a significant commitment of time and effort.
 The general requirements and responsibilities of peer reviewers participating in the reviews are summarized below.

-- Peer reviewers must meet the established minimum education and experience requirements and must complete the prerequisite training for selection as a peer reviewer.
+- Peer reviewers must meet the established minimum education and experience requirements (see Peer Reviewer qualifications section) and must complete the prerequisite training for selection as a peer reviewer.

 - Peer reviewers may not participate in the IV-E review of a title IV-E agency to which they provided technical assistance or consultation within 1 year before the review.
 Peer reviewers also may not participate in the IV-E review of a title IV-E agency against which they were involved in a lawsuit or other legal action, regardless of the period of the legal action.